 Student Budget is the cost of attending college (tuition, fees, transportation, books, supplies, etc.).
 Expected Family Contribution is taken from the student's Student Aid Report (SAR).

 Financial Need is the maximum dollar amount of aid from the various sources for which the student is eligible.

-You will not necessarily receive financial assistance up to the maximum dollar amount for which you may be eligible and your total aid "package" may not meet your Cost of Attendance.
+You may not receive financial assistance up to the maximum dollar amount for which you may be eligible and your total financial aid package may not meet your Cost of Attendance.

 The various sources of aid have maximum award amounts and may be further affected by limitations in the availability of funds.
 Loans may be available if grant aid is insufficient.
 Please inquire at the financial aid office if you need additional funding.